infinum/eightshift-docs/website/docs/basics/blocks-special-use-cases.md

 ## I want to use my custom blocks but add some core or third party plugins blocks

 You create a new callback method for the `allowed_block_types` filter.
+There you can allow all your custom blocks + any other 3rd party / core block you want.

 Filter goes in the register method:
 ```php